jtebert/kilosim/README.md

 `doxygen`

-This will automatically use the settings in `Doxyfile` and save the results to `docs/`
+This will automatically use the settings in `Doxyfile` and save the results to `docs/`.
+(The latest full documentation is automatically generated and published [here](https://jtebert.github.io/kilosim/index.html).)

 ## Configuration and Parameters